mzuenni/icpc-header/doc/validate.md

 Allow implicit casting to a normal `bool`.

 **`constexpr bool hasReason() const`**
-Checks if this boolean has a whitness or counter example.
+Checks if this boolean has a witness or counter example.

 ## Utility functions